zoeestberg/MicroManageMe/README.md

 ***
 **How to use?**

 Note, an example Jupyter Notebook is included in this package to walk through appropriate use.
-Refer to docstrings for detailed descriptions of the individual functions.
-The input format for the configuration files is as follows: xxxxx x xx x
+Refer to docstrings for detailed descriptions of individual functions.
+The input format for the configuration files is as follows:

+*Param Config.csv*

+- Low Priority Boundary: Whole number identifying the % weight of a course in a
+- Medium Priority Boundary: Note, high importance is designtaed automatically as any value above the medium importance boundary
+- Low Importance Reminder: Whole number of days before appointment of low importance to be reminded of event
+- Medium Importance Reminder: Whole number of days before appointment of medium importance to be reminded of event
+- High Importance Reminder: Whole number of days before appointment of high importance to be reminded of event
+- Time Zone: 3 capital letters identifying time zone (i.e. Eastern Standard Time -> EST)

+*Course 1.csv*

+Please note,

 ***
 **Credits**